damkandev/dpplang/README.md

 # DP Pseudo Lang
-DPPlang (DP Pseudo Lang) es una herramienta creada para la empresa en donde trabajo, cree un lenguaje propia para facilitar la creación de chatbos de forma modularizada.
+DPPlang (DP Pseudo Lang) is a tool created for the company where I work.
+I developed a custom language to facilitate the modular creation of chatbots.